-Start with a low amount of THC and wait to feel the effects before taking more.
+Start with a low amount of THC and wait to feel the effects before you take more.
 This will help minimize health effects and the risks of overconsumption.
 Cannabis can be consumed in different ways.
-Two common ways are inhalation (smoking or vaping) and ingestion (eating or drinking) each way carries different health and safety risks.
+2 common ways are inhalation (smoking or vaping) and ingestion (eating or drinking).
+Each way carries different health and safety risks.

-- Look for products that contain 2.5 mg of THC or less
+- Look for products that contain 2.5 milligrams of THC or less.

 For questions about what the government is doing about cannabis email firstname.lastname@example.org.